 Bryan Cave’s Private Client Group was recently recognized by US News & World Report’s 2017 “Best Law Firms” as a “National Tier 1” practice in the Trusts and Estates category.

 No procedural or jurisdictional issues in Georgia fiduciary litigation can cause as much headache as the sometimes exclusive and sometimes concurrent jurisdiction of the superior and probate courts.
 The Georgia Court of Appeals’ recent decisions in Rentz v.
 Rentz and Rentz Family Farms v.
 Rentz put a spotlight on these procedural and jurisdictional tensions.
 The cases involved the distribution of real property held by an estate, a probate court’s order to liquidate that real property despite a current lease on certain parcels, and an attempt to have a superior court weigh in on the propriety of the probate court’s actions while the probate court proceedings were ongoing.

 The appellate court’s description of the interaction between the probate and superior court as “complicated” may be an understatement.
-Cutting through the “complicated interaction” was case and fact specific, but there seems to be a
+Cutting through the “complicated interaction” was

 Originally posted by our employee benefits and compensation team, here.